| |

 terms of aggregate employment are certain disconcerting

-in South-East Asia and the Pacific for which more recent
+countries in South-East Asia and the Pacific for which

-data is available from labour force surveys.
-Given the
+more recent data is available from labour force surveys.

-fact that unemployment is the exception for individuals
+Given the fact that unemployment is the exception

-in countries without adequate or any social protection,
+for individuals in countries without adequate or any

-employment such as adequate social security and recourse
+as adequate social security and recourse to effective

 In some countries in South-East Asia, the impact of